Scam: Terminology

-A confidence trick is also known as a con game, a finesse, a con, a scam, a grift, a hustle, a bunko (or bunco), a swindle, a flimflam, a gaffle, or a bamboozle.
+Other terms for "scam" include confidence trick, con, con game, confidence game, confidence scheme, ripoff, stratagem, finesse, grift, hustle, bunko, bunco, swindle, flimflam, gaffle, and bamboozle.

+The perpetrator is often referred to as a scammer, confidence man, con man, con artist, grifter, hustler, or swindler.
 The intended victims are known as marks, suckers, stooges, mugs, rubes, or gulls (from the word gullible).
 When accomplices are employed, they are known as shills.